Vyral/base-template/_posts/2020-11-05-why-do-transactions-fall-out-of-contract.md

 **2\.
 The buyer gets cold feet**.
 We have a very competitive seller’s market, and oftentimes in a multiple-offer situation, a buyer will get emotionally wrapped up in the deal and overextend themselves.

 **3\.
 The appraisal falls short**.
 Obviously, a bank doesn’t want to lend more on a home than what they feel it’s worth.
 In this market, we have buyers bidding over asking prices and we’re pushing the limits on appraisals.
-In the event that an appraisal comes in short, a buyer and seller have to come to a mutual agreement on what it looks like.
+In the event that an appraisal comes in short, a buyer and seller have to come to a mutual agreement.
 Otherwise, the deal will fall apart and the home will go back on the market.

 If you have any questions for me about buying a home, selling a home, or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.